How to Lead When the Future is Unclear (Part 2)

 Much of what has worked historically is still valid: Watch for unfolding trends, assess the market, identify what’s relevant, find a way to leverage your strengths, build great products, measure, pivot, change, evolve.
 But I think what’s different is speed and agility.

-Appian: So, learning to move faster is essential to success.
+Appian: So, adopting a mindset that enables your organization to move faster is essential to success.

 Lai: Yes, leaders have to learn to move faster (which inherently means more risk and uncertainty.)
 So, I think it’s more of a mindset and skill set issue: developing a competency to move forward when things are unclear and managing your risks so you can course correct while you’re moving so quickly.